 Why is the Vulnerability Assessment Tool an Excel spreadsheet instead of specialised software?

-The tool was created for Quality Assurance Mangers and HACCP Managers to use.
+The tool was created for Quality Assurance Mangers and Food Safety Managers to use.
 It was created with Microsoft Excel because most of its intended users are familiar with excel and so can begin entering data as soon as they open the spreadsheet, with no special training.
 Data can be copied, pasted and searched just as you would in any spreadsheet and results can be easily extracted for use in other documents.
 Blank and completed spreadsheets can and should be incorporated into a company’s controlled documents and record-keeping system and Microsoft Excel files are usually suitable for this purpose.

 The tabular format of the data entry pages allows users to have a ‘whole picture’ visual understanding of the data that has been entered and the gaps that need to be filled.
 Other types of software such as questionnaire-style assessments do not provide a visual overview and require information to be entered in a defined series of steps which can be frustrating.
 Within the tables of the Vulnerability Assessment Tool, colour-coding functions provide instant feedback about whether an answer affects vulnerability in a positive or negative way, which can be a valuable learning tool.

 Why are some of the cells password protected?

 Password protection has been applied to many of the cells in the spreadsheet.
 There are a number of reasons for this, the most important of which is so that users do not accidentally ‘break’ the formulas which would be very easy to do if it was unlocked.

 This means that users are not able to make changes to the wording of the questions or the automatically generated answers.